From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 Listeriosis is an infection caused by a germ that can hide in many foods.
 It’s especially dangerous for pregnant women and can cause preterm delivery and other complications.

-Because of this, pregnant women should not eat certain foods that can carry this germ, including:
+Because of this, pregnant women shouldn't eat certain foods that can carry this germ, including: